nurul3101/dev-notes/Typescript.md

 }
 ```

-While defining an interface we can add an ? if the property is optional.
+While defining an interface if we add an ? if the property is optional.
 ```javascript
 export interface Mappable  {
 location:{